 If you are looking for a career in the medical field with a quicker educational track, check out our list of 25 best states for nursing assistants.
 You might also be interested in finding the list of highest paying countries for radiation therapists.

 Deciding which states qualify as the “best” is not a simple task.
 Different factors matter more to different people.
 We decided to consult the Bureau of Labor Statistics for information on the average mean wage and the number of employed radiation therapists in each state.
 We then sourced information on the cost of living index from Missouri Economic Research And Information Center.
-Considering all of these factors, we were able to sort our list.
+Considering all of these factors, we were able to sort our list of best states for radiation therapists.

 It is not enough for a state to simply have a high average salary for its radiation therapists.
 It must also be considered that the number of working radiation therapists in the state may affect the number of job positions that are open to newcomers.
 On the other side of that argument, more employed radiation therapists points to the possibility of more treatment centers, and thus, a more steady stream of work available.
 The cost of living index can also not be considered alone.
 It is great to have a low cost of living, but this only matters if your salary is also not super low.
 A low cost of living paired with a high salary is the most advantageous situation.
 States falling into this category made the top of our list.